-A platoon of 20 guards from Singapore Armed Forces Military Police Command would perform duties in the Istana for one month before another unit takes over.
-The take-over by a new unit is signified by the Changing of Guards Ceremony.
+Today, a platoon of 20 guards from Singapore Armed Forces Military Police Command perform duties in the Istana and are rotated on a monthly basis.
+The take-over by a new set of guards is signified by the Changing of Guards Ceremony.

 Changing of Guards Ceremony

 The use of combat troops to guard the Istana ceased in 1968 with the formation of the Singapore Armed Forces Guards Unit (SAFGU).
-In 1969, it was decided that a Changing of Guards Ceremony be held on every first Sunday evening of the month.
-The Ceremony was held in 1969 and has continued ever since.
-However, the ceremony will not be held in the months of July and August.
+Since 1969, a Changing of Guards Ceremony is held every first Sunday evening of the month, except July and August.

-The in-coming Guards march from Koek Road (beside OG Orchard Point) to meet the out-going Guards at the main entrance of the Istana.
+The in-coming Guards will march from Koek Road (beside OG Orchard Point) to meet the out-going Guards at the main entrance of the Istana.
 The Changing of the Guards Ceremony is then carried out at the entrance of the Istana with military bands in attendance.
-Included in the ceremony is a Rifle Precision Drill Performance.
+As part of the ceremony, the Guards will also perform a Rifle Precision Drill.

 Dates may be subject to changes.

-*There will be no Silent Precision Drill Squad (SPDS) component for the Changing of Guard (COG) on 7 May and 4 June.
+*There will be no Rifle Precision Drill component for the Changing of Guard (COG) on 6 May and 3 June.

-The guards start marching from the starting point at approximately 15 minutes to 6pm.
+The guards start marching from the starting point approximately 15 minutes to 6pm.